Learn to use a trim nailer

 Don’t bother pounding in nails that protrude more than 1/4 in.
 They’ll just bend over and dent the trim.
 Instead, grab the shank and bend it back and forth until it snaps, or use a side cutting pliers (Photo 6) to cut the nail near the surface.
 Then recess the rest with a nail set.

 Pneumatic nailers are unbelievably fast and powerful.
 One careless second is all it takes to lose an eye or put a nail through your finger.
-Here are safety precautions you should take:
+Here are safety precautions you should take with a finish nail gun:

 - Disconnect the air hose from the gun when you’re loading nails or clearing a jam, or when you’re not using the nail gun.